Mohadese561/RBF-fPINN/README.md

 ## ⚖️ License

 This project is released under the **MIT License**.
-You are free to use, modify, and distribute the code, provided that proper credit is given to the original authors.

 > © 2025 — Please cite the corresponding paper if you use this repository in your research.